Game of the Amazons: Territory and scoring

 The strategy of the game is based on using arrows (as well as one's four amazons) to block the movement of the opponent's amazons and gradually wall off territory, trying to trap the opponents in smaller regions and gain larger areas for oneself.
 Each move reduces the available playing area, and eventually each amazon finds itself in a territory blocked off from all other amazons.
 The amazon can then move about its territory firing arrows until it no longer has any room to move.
 Since it would be tedious to actually play out all these moves, in practice the game usually ends when all of the amazons are in separate territories.
-The player with the largest amount of territory will be able to win, as the opponent will have to fill in her own territory more quickly.
+The player with the largest amount of territory will be able to win, as the opponent will have to fill in their own territory more quickly.

 Scores are sometimes used for tie-breaking purposes in Amazons tournaments.
 When scoring, it is important to note that although the number of moves remaining to a player is usually equal to the number of empty squares in the territories occupied by that player's amazons, it is nonetheless possible to have defective territories in which there are fewer moves left than there are empty squares.
 The simplest such territory is three squares of the same colour, not in a straight line, with the amazon in the middle (for example, a1+b2+c1 with the amazon at b2).